qbattersby/vagrantpress/README.md

  * Keep a local copy of config files for apache, php, mysql, ... and symlink them to the virtual machine. one can then edit config files without going to vagrant ssh
  * refactor MysqlBackupPlugin.rb
+ * refactor vagrant-dns
  * what happens when wordpress installation has no database and no mysql_dump.sql?
- * dns handling?!
  * deleting a directory in projects should delete the according database accordingly
  * allow mysql remote access
- * packages: xdebug, memcached, phpunit
+ * packages: memcached, phpunit
- * Mac ships with bind! ;-) http://negativespace.net/2013/05/14/apache-dns-wildcard-hosting-with-mac-os-x/